 Study design and setting

-A prospective questionnaire-based study of CYP and parents who attended ED, outpatient clinic or an inpatient ward, or healthcare professionals working with patients at Alder Hey Children’s Hospital.
-Questionnaires provided to CYP were designed to be age-appropriate and split into three groups: 6-11 years, 12-15 years and 16-18 years, with design input from the Liverpool Young People’s Advisory Group.
+A prospective questionnaire-based study of children and young people and parents who attended ED, outpatient clinic or an inpatient ward, or healthcare professionals working with patients at Alder Hey Children’s Hospital.
+Questionnaires provided to children and young people were designed to be age-appropriate and split into three groups: 6-11 years, 12-15 years and 16-18 years, with design input from the Liverpool Young People’s Advisory Group.
 The study recruited from August to October 2019.
+The full questionnaires are shown in the supplementary data section.

-In addition, a retrospective audit was performed of all CYP attending ED at Alder Hey Children’s Hospital with paracetamol ingestion between September 2017 and August 2018.
+In addition, a retrospective audit was performed of all children and young people attending ED at Alder Hey Children’s Hospital with paracetamol ingestion between September 2017 and August 2018.
 Data was collected from electronic health records using an electronic data collection form.

 Ethics approval